rontarrant/tkoop/_posts/2021-08-03-0001-blog-introduction.md

 ## Why These Demos?

-The plan is to cover the entire *tkinter* toolkit with each demo stripped down to just what's needed to make things work.
-No extra stuff to muddy the water and each new idea presented by itself to maintain clarity.
+The plan is to cover the entire *tkinter* toolkit in as much detail as I can muster.
+Each demo will be stripped down to just what's needed so the feature under discussion will work.
+No extra stuff to muddy the waters and each new idea will be presented by itself to maintain clarity.
 And as mentioned, this will all be in the OOP paradigm.
 There are two reasons for this:

 - consistency of presentation, which will facilitate...
 - ease of adaptation for your own purposes.